 In Figure \ref{fig:1}, we present the results for the Bonferroni and individual tests alongside the Kaplan-Meier (KM) curve, the fitted exponential model, and the numbers at risk.
 A single Bonferroni rejection of an interval is good reasoning for rejecting a model.
-In Figure \ref{fig:1}, the extremely poor fit (Bonferroni rejection) is at the end of the curve.
+In Figure \ref{fig:1}, the very poor fit (Bonferroni rejection) is at the end of the curve.
 This is very unfavourable in health economic evaluation, where plausible extrapolations beyond the observed data are paramount to model selection.
-That is, the Bonferroni rejection at the end of the curve indicates that the extrapolation will be poor, which is more detrimental compared with a Bonferroni rejection at the start of the curve.
+That is, the Bonferroni rejection at the end of the curve indicates that the extrapolation beyond the trial period may be poor.